|

 This project has been a labour

-most celebrated art form ever discovered.
-An on-again, off-again
+study into the most celebrated art form ever discovered.
+An on-again,

-relationship due to many other commitments, THE COMPLETE HISTORY
+off-again relationship due to many other commitments, THE HISTORY

 OF THE DISCOVERY OF CINEMATOGRAPHY tells the story of how moving